vasusingla/simple-data-attribution/README.md

 ### Installation

 This repository requires [FFCV](https://github.com/libffcv/ffcv) library, and [PyTorch](https://pytorch.org/).
-You can also install the environment via
+You can also install a very bloated environment via the following command.
+NOTE - This environment is bloated, and contains packages not required for this repository.

 ```
 conda env create -f environment.yml